TonyMeiDeveloper/GuideOnTheSide/Step 1: Deploy Virtual Server.md

 ##Sixth Configuration
 Sixth Configuration is where you create a new security group.
 Security groups are essentially a set of rules that control incoming and outgoing traffic for your instance.
 You can allow or disallow SSH, POP3, DNS, and others on your virtual server.

-For this case, we will need SSH to connect to your virtual server to install a variety of tools and deploy Guide on the Side.
+For this case, we will need SSH to connect to the virtual server to install a variety of tools and deploy Guide on the Side and HTTP so that the web application can be display on internet browsers like Google Chrome, Safari, and Internet Explorer, etc.

+Do this:
 ![alt tag](https://github.com/TonyMeiDeveloper/GuideOnTheSide/blob/master/GuidePictures/config6.png)

+Then do this:
 ![alt tag](https://github.com/TonyMeiDeveloper/GuideOnTheSide/blob/master/GuidePictures/config6.5.png)